This chapter describes how to integrate the IoT programmable logic controller StamPLC into Home Assistant.

-Modify network or API information as needed.
-For example, create an API Encryption Key for authentication:
+Change network configuration or API information as needed, such as creating an API Encryption Key for authentication:

 api: